 The Schwab U.S. Large-Cap Value ETF (NYSEARCA:SCHV) is one of the cheapest ETFs in the value arena.
 Plus, Schwab clients can realize additional savings because the brokerage allows clients to trade its ETFs (and hundreds of others) commission-free.

-On a standalone basis, SCHV is not a bad cheap ETF.
-It is up 34.4% over the past three years, an admirable showing considering the struggles of value stocks over the course of this bull market.
+On a standalone basis, SCHV is not a bad ETF.
+It is up 18% over the past three years, an admirable showing considering the struggles of value stocks over the course of this bull market.
 SCHV’s strategy is easy to understand and the fund is appropriate for new and conservative investors alike.
-So there are plenty of benefits with this fund.
+So there are plenty of benefits of this fund.